 If you are disqualified from adjusting status under INA section 245(a), you may be eligible to adjust status under INA section 245(i).
+For more information on who may be disqualified from adjusting under INA section 245(a), see the Bars to Adjustment and Grounds of Inadmissibility section below.

 You should use Supplement A if you seek to adjust status under INA section 245(i).